ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

 ## Discovery Settings

-This section describes the Global Settings.
-You can also make adjustments to specific snapshots.
+This section describes the Global Settings which you can use to configure the discovery process.
+You can also make various different adjustments to specific individual snapshots if that is something you need to do.
-Changes made to the Global Settings do not apply to previously run snapshots.
-Here are two methods for testing snapshot settings:
+Note that changes in the Global Settings don't affect snapshots that you created before.
+Here are two methods that you can use to test snapshot settings:

 1. Make your changes in the **[Snapshot Settings](../../IP_Fabric_GUI/discovery_snapshot.md/#snapshot-specific-settings)** and then try to
    **Add Devices** (or `Rediscover timed out devices`).
 If these changes fixed